-The main purpose of credit rating is to communicate to the investors the relative ranking of the default loss probability for a given fixed income investment, in comparison with other rated instruments Large investors use information provided by rating agencies such as upgrades and downgrades and alter their portfolio mix by operating in the secondary market.
+The main purpose of credit rating is to communicate to the investors the relative ranking of the default loss probability for a given fixed-income investment, in comparison with other rated instruments Large investors use the information provided by rating agencies such as upgrades and downgrades and alter their portfolio mix by operating in the secondary market.

 Rating is useful to Intermediaries such as merchant bankers for planning, pricing, underwriting and placement of the issues.
 Intermediaries like brokers and dealers in securities use rating as an input for monitoring risk exposures.

-As a matter of fact, every credit rating agency has their algorithm to evaluate the credit rating.
-However, the major factors are credit history, credit type and duration, credit utilization, credit exposure, etc. Every month, these credit rating agencies collect credit information from partner banks and other financial institutions.
+As a matter of fact, every credit rating agency has its algorithm to evaluate the credit rating.
+However, the major factors are credit history, credit type, and duration, credit utilization, credit exposure, etc. Every month, these credit rating agencies collect credit information from partner banks and other financial institutions.
 Once the request for credit rating has been made, these agencies dig out the information and prepare a report based on such factors.
 Based on that report, they grade every individual or company and give them a credit rating.
-This rating is used by banks, financial institutions and investors to make a decision of investing money, buying bonds or giving loan or credit card.
-The better is the rating; more are the chances of getting money at payable interest rates.
+This rating is used by banks, financial institutions, and investors to make a decision of investing money, buying bonds, or giving loans or credit cards.
+The better is the rating; the more are the chances of getting money at payable interest rates.

-Credit Rating Information Services of India Limited is the first credit rating agency of the country which was established in 1987.
-It calculates the credit worthiness of companies based on their strengths, market share, market reputation and board.
-It also rates companies, banks and organizations, helping investors make a better decision before investing in companies’ bonds.
+Credit Rating Information Services of India Limited is the first credit rating agency in the country which was established in 1987.
+It calculates the creditworthiness of companies based on their strengths, market share, market reputation, and board.
+It also rates companies, banks, and organizations, helping investors make better decisions before investing in companies’ bonds.
 It offers 8 types of credit rating which are as follows:

-Credit Analysis and Research Limited (CARE) offers a range of credit rating services in areas like debt, bank loan, corporate governance, recovery, financial sector and more.
-Its rating scale includes two categories – long term debt instruments and short term debt ratings.
+Credit Analysis and Research Limited (CARE) offers a range of credit rating services in areas like debt, bank loans, corporate governance, recovery, the financial sector, and more.
+Its rating scale includes two categories – long-term debt instruments and short-term debt ratings.

 For more details, please click http://www.careratings.com/